RhetTbull/guitk/README.md

         self.title = "Hello, World"

         # define a layout for the window
-        # you must have a class variable named `layout` or you'll get an empty window
+        # the layout manager will automatically add widgets to the window
-        with Layout() as layout:
+        with Layout():
             Label("What's your name?")
             Entry(key="name")
             Button("Ok")

-        self.layout = layout

     # define your event loop
     # every guitk.Window will call self.handle_event to handle GUI events